 Send the heat packing.
 Car air conditioners use refrigerant to remove the excess heat from the air within the interior area of the vehicle then exhaust it outside, leaving only cooled or 'conditioned' air behind to be redistributed.
 It's therefore crucial to inspect the condition of the rubber seals for any signs of leaks or damage which could indicate a loss of refrigerant.

 Evaporation occurring naturally over time or leaks may reduce refrigerant pressure meaning your air con system will begin to deteriorate and have to work harder meaning more fuel is being burned.
 Even new cars can lose around twenty percent of their refrigerant gas in the first two years.

 To perform in optimum condition it is strongly recommended that the refrigerant in your Automotive Air Conditioner is replenished completely within four years of the manufacture date and every two to three years after that.

 A car air conditioning service once a year means you may help prevent costly breakdowns now and in the future - and a well serviced Vehicle Air Conditioning system actually saves you money because it burns less fuel.

 You should take your vehicle to a qualified workshop such as Eastside Automotive regularly to make sure the air conditioning system continues performing efficiently as well as having the mechanics go over the condition of the whole vehicle.

-Repco Authorised Car Service mechanics perform a 65 point safety check with every service and provide a heads up about any components that may need renewal in the near future or those that are already worn beyond repair.
+Repco Authorised Car Service mechanics perform a 65 Point Vehicle Inspection Report with every service and provide a heads up about any components that may need renewal in the near future or those that are already worn beyond repair.